philipp-baumann/simplerspec/README.md

 This package builds mainly upon functions from the following R packages:

 * [`prospectr`](https://cran.r-project.org/web/packages/prospectr/index.html): Various utilities for pre-processing and sample selection based on spectroscopic data.
-An introduction to the package with examples can be found [here](http://antoinestevens.github.io/prospectr/).
+An introduction to the package with examples can be found [here](https://l-ramirez-lopez.r-universe.dev/articles/prospectr/prospectr.html).
-* `plyr` and [`dplyr`](https://dplyr.tidyverse.org/): Fast data manipulation tools with an unified interface.
-See [here](https://github.com/hadley/dplyr) for details.
+* `plyr` and [`dplyr`](https://dplyr.tidyverse.org): Fast data manipulation tools with an unified interface.
 * `ggplot2 `: Alternative plotting system for R, based on the grammar of graphics.
-See [here](http://ggplot2.org/).
+See [here](https://ggplot2.tidyverse.org).
 * `caret `: Classification and regression training.
 A set of functions that attempt to streamline the process for creating predictive models.
-See [here](http://topepo.github.io/caret/index.html) for details.
+See [here](https://topepo.github.io/caret/) for details.

 Consistent and reproducible data and metadata management is an important prerequisite for spectral model development.
 Therefore, simplerspec functions are based on storing spectral data and related data in R data structures which keep related data in rows.
 Every row representing an observation contains data related to a single spectral measurement.
 Simplerspec functions uses tibble data frames as principal data structures because they allow to store lists within the well-known data frame structures.
 Lists are flexible data structures and can e.g. contain other lists, vectors, data.frames, or matrices.